How to Feed & Maintain your Sourdough Starter

 Can I use a neglected starter as soon as it’s been fed?

 If you go more than about 2 weeks between feedings, you might want to give the starter 2-3 feedings before using.
-A starter that hasn’t been fed for weeks will be quite sluggish and your dough won’t be as lively.
+A starter that hasn’t been fed for weeks will be out of balance and sluggish.

 Can I make dough with cold starter straight from the refrigerator?